 Henry A. Greene, O.D., F.A.A.O. is an optometrist and the founder of Academy Eye Associates, and the co-founder of Ocutech, Inc, a company that develops innovative hi-quality bioptic telescopes for the visually impaired.

-He serves as a clinical professor in the Department of Ophthalmology at the University of North Carolina.
+He is now a retired as a clinical professor in the Department of Ophthalmology at the University of North Carolina where he ran their Low Vision Service.

 As a researcher and developer in the field of low vision, he has been the principal investigator on National Eye Institute and Canadian Institute for the Blind funded projects to develop vision aids for those with macular degeneration and other eye conditions.

-In 2008 he received the William Feinbloom Award from the American Academy of Optometry.
-The William Feinbloom Award is given each year to a person who has made a significant contribution to the clinical advancement of visual and optometric service, and thus the visual enhancement of the public.
+In 2008 he received the William Feinbloom Award from the American Academy of Optometry, given each year to a person who has made a significant contribution to the clinical advancement of visual and optometric service, and thus the visual enhancement of the public.

-Perhaps you have never heard of bioptic vision and how these macular degeneration glasses can improve your distance and mid-range vision.
+Perhaps you have never heard of bioptic telescopes and how these special glasses designed for individuals with macular degeneration (and other types of central vision loss) can help you see better.
 Find out more as Dr. Greene explains how they work and who can benefit from these glasses through this e-interview with WebRN Macular Degeneration readers.

 1. Tell us how bioptic telescopes work and how they are useful for distance vision.